wp-plugins/list-related-attachments-widget/readme.txt

 1. Hide your kids, hide your husband, this is how the shortcode works.
 == Changelog ==

+= 1.7 =
+* Added the ability to chose a target for the attachment (for example a new tab)
+* Expanded the display/show attribute to list multiple attributes such as title - caption or title (description)
+* A big Thank You to oldbrit (http://wordpress.org/support/profile/oldbrit) suggesting these ideas! (http://wordpress.org/support/topic/plugin-list-related-attachments-title-caption-or-description)

 = 1.6.1 =
 * Vastly enhanced documentation and moved the plugin over to the plugin oven.